GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 Go to the [Credentials page](https://console.cloud.google.com/apis/credentials) and delete the OAuth 2.0 client.

-Finally destroy the provisioned infrastructure.
+Finally, destroy the provisioned infrastructure:

 ```bash
 terraform destroy -var-file=your_environment.tfvars